 Honey is a well-known sore throat remedy.
 Besides, as it is a natural antibiotic, it can help you prevent your burns on hand from becoming infected.
 Honey has a natural pH level, which is unfriendly to bacteria, so when you apply it topically on your affected areas, it can also kill off any of the existing infection or bacteria lingering on your hand.
 Honey will also help you cool your burns, relieve your pain and simultaneously help your affected skin to heal.

-In fact, this is actually one of the most effective tips on how to treat burns on hand at home that you should know and remember for good.
+In fact, this is actually one of the most effective tips on how to treat burns at home that you should know and remember for good.

-5. How To Treat Burns On Hand – Oats
+5. How To Treat Burns At Home – Oats

 With its soothing properties, oats are particularly helpful to reduce inflammation when your burns on hand are healing and you are trying to scratch them.
 You should consider adding a cup of oats to your bath water.
 Then, you soak them for 20 minutes in order to soothe a larger burn.
 For smaller burns, you just need to add some of the oats to a bowl of water and then soak your affected areas.
 After that, you air-dry your skin while holding a thin layer of oats.
 This will help further reduce itching.
 For additional relief, you toss some of the baking soda into your bathwater.
 Bicarbonate found in soda can help you soothe the skin inflammation.